A tribute to Lewis Butler, and to all aficionados of "Mid-Century Modern" design--by his son Peter Butler

 with glasses, upper right. — at Madison Avenue, NYC.

-In 2002, Florence Knoll received the National Medal of Arts - the highest accolade for any artist.
+In 2002, Florence Knoll received the National Medal of Arts, the highest award for any artist.
 Over 40 Knoll designs can be found in the permanent design collection of The Museum of Modern Art in NYC.
 Our family is delighted to find Dad's furniture designs growing in popularity—easily found and some for sale on several websites.